Identicum/ipax/README.md

 # IPAx
 Identity-aware proxy based on NGINX, OpenResty and [lua-resty-openidc](https://github.com/zmartzone/lua-resty-openidc).

+## IDP
+Create an OpenID Connect Client in your IDP using the following information:
+- Client Name: IPAx
+- Scopes: profile, openid
+- Grant Types: authorization_code
+- Redirect URIs: Include values like: "https://myapp.identicum.com/redirect_uri" (suffix is handled by `lua-resty-openidc`, can be adjusted using the `OIDC_REDIRECT_URI` environment variable)

+## Configuration files
+Samples are provided in the [conf.samples](./conf.samples/) folder.
+Customize your files and put them into your local `./conf.d/` directory.

 ## Certificates
 Issue as many certificates as necessary to be used in your reverse proxy.
 IPAx supports [wildcard certificates](https://en.wikipedia.org/wiki/Wildcard_certificate) and [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication).